 As the community-owned healthcare system for the nation's third most populous county, we deliver fully integrated healthcare services to a broad cross section of Harris County residents.
 Some of our patients are funded by Medicare, Medicaid or private insurance, but many are among the roughly 1 million Harris County residents who are uninsured or underinsured.

-During fiscal year 2018, Harris Health provided $651 million of charity care, delivering a level of quality that rivals top-notch private institutions.
-In fact, Harris Health System boasts numerous centers of excellence that are among the best in the nation.
+During fiscal year 2022, Harris Health provided $796 million of charity care, delivering a level of quality that rivals top-notch private institutions.
+In fact, Harris Health System boasts numerous clinical services that are among the best in the nation.

 Charge Description Master/Standard ChargesThe Charge Description Master (CDM) or charge master is a comprehensive database of all billable/non-billable items that can be billed to patients’ accounts.
 It contains the descriptions, billing codes (i.e., revenue codes and CPT®/HCPCS codes), and charge amounts for these services.
 These charge amounts rarely reflect the amount a patient owes at the time of billing.